coenjacobs/dotfiles/README.md

-I've started using vim as my default editor, so it makes more sense to start using dotfiles more.
+Dotfiles make your life on the command line easier.
 These are my dotfiles, use at your own risk.
 I'm still learning, so are my files.